 For BIM Technologies, one of the key features of BIMcollab is that it integrates with many external software platforms, including Solibri, Revit, Tekla and Navisworks:

 As our clients and their consultants work with different software tools, a solution that connects them all is key.
 BIMcollab is the optimal solution for this.

 Another great feature, as Stephen mentions, are the viewpoints.
-Within BIMcollab Cloud, you can have multiple viewpoints for one issue.
+Within BIMcollab Nexus, you can have multiple viewpoints for one issue.
 The viewpoints save a screenshot to the issue and directly take you to the corresponding view/issue in the authoring model.
 “We can easily group clashes by categories and levels and then report a whole clash group to an issue, containing a viewpoint of each clash if needed.
 The report is easy to digest and can be easily filtered.
 The issues refer to the location in the model, contain who is accountable and what the deadlines are.
 This enables accountability and helps us manage our clashes more efficiently.”

 Structured project management with BIMcollab

 BIM Technologies is using BIMcollab for over 80% of their projects.
 During the projects BIM Technologies executes for clients, many different stakeholders are invited to participate in BIMcollab for BCF coordination.
 BIMcollab is promoted as a communication tool to these stakeholders.
 As Stephen says: “What we see is that initially in a project, our stakeholders tend to communicate coordination issues via emails.
 However, once we show them a much more efficient way, they actively start using BIMcollab.”

 To enable everyone involved in a project to work with BIMcollab, BIM Technologies has documented a BIMcollab workflow within their BIM protocol.
 This way, it is clear for every stakeholder how BIMcollab should be used efficiently.

 With regards to delivering a project, it is our main communication tool.